marjoleinF/misc/glmertree_updates.md

     ## .tree4:treatmentTreatment 2 .tree5:treatmentTreatment 2
     ##                -0.001869402                 0.012403206

-`glmer` does not support REML, only ML estimation.
+The larger differences between `glmer` and `glmtree` may then occur, because estimation of GLMMs is more complex altogether, and `glmer` does not support REML, only ML estimation.
 According to <http://bbolker.github.io/mixedmodels-misc/glmmFAQ.html#reml-for-glmms>, it is unclear how to define the REML criterion in GLMMs.
 Perhaps because there are different ways to define the residuals with a binary respose.